isirode/fetch-multi-source/DEVELOPER.md

 ## TODO

 - Implement an hash system

 - Provide diverse implementation of fetch
   - fetch and rename hostname
   - fetch by having the hostname as a

+- Better handling of resources not found and such

 ## Design